 American Express Pricing Models

-ESA is American Express’ direct processing program, meaning a business will have an account directly with American Express, and Amex will settle the transactions.
+As noted above, Amex ESA is American Express’ direct processing program.
+That means a business will have an account directly with American Express, and Amex will settle the transactions.
 Businesses that process $1 million or more per year with American Express must have a direct account – you can’t go through your processor once you’re at that volume.

 American Express Discount Rates